compulim/web-speech-cognitive-services/README.md

 ```

 > We do not host the bundle.
 You should always use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to protect bundle integrity when loading from a third-party CDN.

+The `voiceschanged` event come shortly after you created the ponyfill.
+You will need to wait until the event arrived before able to choose a voice for your utterance.

 ## Install from NPM